clerk/docs/integrations/google-analytics.md

 To enable the integration, you will need to provide Clerk with the required Google Analytics configuration attributes depending on the type of Google Analytics property. **We support both Universal Analytics and Google Analytics 4 properties.**

-To get started, turn on the Google Analytics integration in the [dashboard](https://dashboard.clerk.dev):
+To get started, turn on the Google Analytics integration on the [Integrations page](https://dashboard.clerk.dev/last-active?path=integrations).

-**Your Application  and instance → Integrations → Google Analytics**

 ![](../.gitbook/assets/screely-1639509148300.png)